-This remediation project only proposes the removal of vegetation to the extent necessary to remove the impacted soil and cap or restore these areas.
+This remediation project only proposes the removal of vegetation to the extent necessary to remove the impacted soil and cap.

 5. The proposal is the alternative with the least adverse impact to areas and environments under the jurisdiction of this section.